evolucionario/CladeDatePaper2022/README.md

-# Code used in Claramunt 2022 CladeDate: empirical calibration density generator for divergence time estimation.
-Methods in Ecology and Evolution.
+# Code used in "CladeDate: calibration information generator for divergence time estimation" (Claramunt 2022, Methods in Ecology and Evolution)

 Santiago Claramunt

-_Department of Natural History, Royal Ontario Museum_

-_Department of Ecology and Evolutionary Biology, University of Toronto_
+_Department of Natural History, Royal Ontario Museum_ _Department of Ecology and Evolutionary Biology, University of Toronto_

 Functions and code used in the paper "CladeDate: empirical calibration density generator for divergence time estimation" (Claramunt 2022 Methods in Ecology and Evolution), including the first published version of the R package CladeDate (Version 1.0).
 The most updated version of CladeDate is in https://github.com/evolucionario/cladedate.